-The Solomon Family Scholarship was established by Charter Trustee David Solomon, Hamilton Class of 1984, and his wife, Mary Solomon, parents of Carrie Solomon, Class of 2016.
-It is awarded with preference given to students who excel academically, are involved in the extra-curricular life of the College and who demonstrate the greatest financial need.
+The Solomon Family Scholarship was established by trustee David Solomon, Class of 1984, and his wife, Mary Solomon, parents of Carrie Solomon, Class of 2016.
+It is awarded with preference given to students who excel academically, are involved in the extracurricular life of the College and who demonstrate the greatest financial need.